makir00/Voice-Assistant-Evaluation/README.md

 * Python 3.14+
 * OpenAI API key
-* Anthropic API key for evaluations using an Anthropic judge
+* Anthropic API key for evaluations that use an Anthropic model as an **LLM-as-a-Judge**

 ###  ⚙️ Environment Setup